fromxt/fromxt.github.io/content/post/why_2020_is_called_a_leap_year.md

 ---

 Today we are talking about the somewhat unusual day of February 29.
 It comes up on the calendar only every four years.
 A year with a February 29 might be [good news](https://www.paleyrothman.com/print/legal-blog/the-payroll-leap-year-what-it-is-and-what-to-do-about-it) if you are paid by the day or the week.
 But it might be bad news if you were born on a February 29.
-You have to wait three years in between birthdays!
+You have to wait three years in between birthdays.

 In any case, American English has a term for the unusual situation.
 February 29 is called a leap day.
 And the entire 12 month period with a February 29 in it is called a leap year.
 This year, 2020, is such a year.